 While complications are rare, they can include infection if not cared for properly or mechanical issues with the implant itself.
 We believe in being transparent about all aspects of care, which is why we discuss financing and insurance options to help make your decision more manageable.

-How Implants Affect Your Long-Term Oral Health
+How Implants Impact Your Long-Term Oral Health

 This is where dental implants truly shine.
 When you lose a tooth, the jawbone in that area begins to shrink from lack of use.
 Implants are the only tooth replacement option that stimulates the jawbone just like a natural tooth root, helping to maintain its strength and density.
 This prevents bone loss and helps preserve your facial structure, avoiding the sunken look that can sometimes occur with missing teeth.